Regularity of powers of quadratic sequences with applications to binomial ideals: Regularity of powers of binomial edge ideals

-In \cite{JNR}, it was proved that if $G$ is a tree, then $\iv(G) \leq \reg(S/J_G)$.
-In the next result, we prove that such a lower bound holds true for all powers of almost complete intersection binomial edge ideals of trees.
-We also give an upper bound for the powers of this class. \begin{theorem} If $G$ is a tree such that $J_G$ is an almost complete intersection ideal, then for all $s \geq 1$, $2s + \iv(G) - 2 \leq \reg(S/J_G^s) \leq 2s + \iv(G) - 1.$ \end{theorem}
+In \cite{JNR}, it was proved that if $G$ is a tree, then $\iv(G)+1 \leq \reg(S/J_G)$.
+In the next result, we obtain a lower bound for all powers of almost complete intersection binomial edge ideals of trees.
+We also give an upper bound for this class. \begin{theorem} If $G$ is a tree such that $J_G$ is an almost complete intersection ideal, then for all $s \geq 1$, $2s + \iv(G) - 2 \leq \reg(S/J_G^s) \leq 2s + \iv(G) - 1.$ \end{theorem}

 \begin{proof} Let $G$ be a tree such that $J_G$ is an almost complete intersection ideal.
-Then by \cite[Theorem 4.1]{JAR1}, $G$ is obtained by adding an edge between two paths.
+Then, by \cite[Theorem 4.1]{JAR1}, $G$ is obtained by adding an edge between two paths, either by adding an edge between two internal vertices or by adding an edge between an internal vertex and a pendant vertex.
 If $G$ is obtained by adding an edge between an internal vertex of a path and a pendant vertex of another path, then we say that $G$ is type $T$ and if $G$ is obtained by adding an edge between two internal vertices of two distinct paths, then we say that $G$ is type $H$.
 Note that if $G$ is $T$-type, then $\iv(G) = n-3$ and if $G$ is $H$-type, then $\iv(G) = n-4$.